bitpay/ruby-client/GUIDE.md

 _For development or quick deployment purposes, consider the [BitPay Ruby Command-Line Interface](https://github.com/bitpay/ruby-cli) to simplify the deployment process_

+### A quick note on keys

+The BitPay client gem includes the BitPay KeyUtilities gem, which can be used to generate new public private key pairs which it returns in PEM format.
+However, there are no methods which save the keys anywhere, so it is your responsibility to store the PEM file somewhere secure.

+### BitPay authentication

+BitPay authentication depends on four parts:
+1. An account on our servers.
+2. A token shared between the client and the server.
+3. A public key, shared between the client and the server.
+4. A private key, held exclusively by the client.

+In order to complete authentication, you have to associate your private key with a token, and associate that token with an account.
+Once this authentication is complete, as long as you have the private key, you never have to authenticate again.
+The token you created will always be associated with that private key, so any time you create a new bitpay client object with that key, it is authenticated with BitPay.
+This is true whether you use the ruby-client, python client, or no client at all, the key is the important thing.

+There are two ways to authenticate, from the client side or the server side.
+The Ruby Client supports both.

+To pair from the server side, you log in to the BitPay server, navigate to dashboard/merchant/api-tokens, and create a new token.
+This creates a new token, which is associated with your account.
+It is not associated with a key, so we provide a pairing code that you can use as a one time secret to associate the token with a key.
+From the client side, you can use the client.pair_pos_client(<pairing_code>) method to associate that method with a key held by the client.

+To pair from the client side, you use the client to call the /tokens endpoint on the server with no parameters.
+This creates a token on the server and associates that token with a public key.
+What it doesn't do is associate that token to an account (because we don't know what account to associate with).
+This call returns a pairing code, which is a one time secret that allows you to find the token you just created.
+In order to associate the token with an account, you log in to the BitPay server, and use the dashboard/merchant/api-tokens interface to associate the token with a specific account.
+And example of client side pairing is shown below.

 ### Pairing Programatically

 If you are developing a client with built-in pairing capability, you can pair programattically using the `pair_client` method.
 This method can be called in two ways: